-Today’s practical example shows you how to add servers to your IT documentation and visualize server cabinets with i-doit.
+Today’s practical example shows you how to add servers to your CMDB and visualize server cabinets with i-doit.
 The i-doit software already supports you during the planning phase as well as during the implementation of changes.

 Planning and coordination

 In our application we have already documented our server cabinet with all devices and cabling.
 The current storage does not have sufficient storage capacity anymore.
 In order to ensure smooth operation, we must therefore procure another one in good time and plan our approach in a structured manner.

 No change without planning, this is what the PDCA cycle (plan – do – check – act) provides for, and every IT manager and every IT administrator should have this in mind.